imantung/imantung.github.io/gist/concepts/project-management.md

 title: Project Management
 ---

-MVP: Minimum Viable Product

-Yak Shaving: The seemingly endless series of small tasks that have to be completed before the next step in a project can move forward

 INVEST Principle: Principle of good PBI (Product Backlog Item)

 **I** – Independent – The PBI should be self-contained, in a way that there is no inherent dependency on another PBI.